GeekLogan/JiveBox/README.md

 # JiveBox

+Important Note: Binaries included in "bin" folders may not be completely up to date builds

 ###1.
 Project Goals
 JiveBox seeks to build a modular Java-based synthesizer that can be used for music production.